User engagement and interaction doesn’t look the same across all kinds of digital products.

 If you want user engagement, you need to make it easy for users to connect with you.
 By adding a chatbox on the homepage or in the dashboard, you’ll be making it easier for your users to have their questions answered in real-time.
 They don’t have to wait for a callback or email response.

 Since a chat box is an essential customer service tool, we included it in Celes Care’s design.
-The ‘Chat Now’ option allows users to quickly have their doubts resolved and they can go on to having a great experience exploring the app.
+The ‘Chat Now’ option allows users to quickly have their doubts resolved and they can go on to have a great experience exploring the app.

 4. Simplify platform registration